-Mark your calendars!
-Natalis is a 5-day event, and it’s one you won’t want to miss!
+Natalis is a 5-day event, so mark your calendar!
 If you happen to visit Lisbon on one of its rare rainy days, Natalis is a perfect indoor Christmas market option.
 Live music fills the pavilion with holiday cheer, and vendors offer unique handmade products you won’t find anywhere else!

-Admission is free and the FIL will be FULL of holiday cheer!
+Admission is free, and the FIL will be FULL of holiday cheer!
 Come for Christmas decorations, nativity sets, locally made products, clothing, jewelry, and of course– food!
-I was a huge fan of all the free samples of meat, cheese, chocolate, and ice cream.
+I was a huge fan of all the free meat, cheese, chocolate, and ice cream samples.
 One foodie item you *can’t* eat?
-All the gorgeous cakes on display!
+All the gorgeous cakes that are on display!